-- Test ROM code that is used for testing the chip during production - The TORNADO-E Secure RSA/ECC library v1.3 (optional) TORNADO-E is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
+- Test ROM code that is used for testing the chip during production - The TORNADO-E Secure RSA/ECC/SHA libraries (optional)

+TORNADO-E is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.

-The TORNADO-E Secure RSA/ECC library v1.3 is a software library built on the TORNADO-E coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
+The TORNADO-E Secure RSA/ECC/SHA libraries are a software library built on the TORNADO-E coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.

 The RSA functions of the library included in the TOE are: